Damasy/Udacity-FSND/projects/02_trivia_api/starter/README.md

 - 400 – bad request
 - 404 – resource not found
 - 422 – unprocessable
-- 500 – internal server error
+- 500 – An error has occurred, please try again

 ### Endpoints

+#### GET '/categories'
+#### GET ...
+#### POST ...
+#### DELETE ...

 #### GET /categories

 - General:

-  - Returns all the categories.
+  - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+  - Request Arguments: None
+  - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.

 - Sample: `curl http://127.0.0.1:5000/categories`